openhab/openhabian/README.md

 There's a good chance it'll work out for you.
 If that still doesn't work for you, give [Ubuntu](https://ubuntu.com/download/iot) or [ARMbian](https://www.armbian.com/) a try.
 But remember if you hit any problem related to memory or hardware, you'll be on your own.
-You are expected **not** to raise these problems as issues on the community forum or on GitHub, please.
+You are expected not to raise these problems as issues on the community forum or on GitHub, please.
 Feel encouraged to report any success stories, though.

-Going beyond what the RPi image provides, as a manually installed set of scripts, there's a fair chance that openHABian will work on all Debian like Linux distributions such as Ubuntu, on either ARM or x86 hardware, but remember this is not *supported*.
+Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on all Debian like Linux distributions such as Ubuntu on x86 hardware.

-Our recommendation is to install Raspberry Pi OS lite (ARM) or generic Debian (x86).
+Our recommendation is to install Raspberry Pi OS lite on ARM or generic Debian or Ubuntu on x86.
 This is what we support and test openHABian against.

 If you choose not to use the image, we expect you to use the stable distribution that openHABian testing is based on, 'buster' for Raspberry Pi OS (ARM) and Debian (x86) that is.
 To install openHABian on anything older or newer may work or not.
 If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.